Issues related to plugins

 Your Mozilla application, a Mozilla extension or the application that includes the plugin may provide a user interface where you can disable a plugin.
 (See above, under Managing installed plugins and Disabling plugins.)
 If there is no user interface to disable the plugin or you can't access the UI because the browser crashes at startup, you can manually disable the plugin, either by moving the np*.dll file to another location or by renaming it (to rename a plugin, add an "X" in front of the file name).

 The following plugins have been known to cause problems in Mozilla applications (this is not a complete list).
-The location of enabled plugins can be found by setting plugin.expose_full_path to true in about:config and then checking the file path in about:plugins.
+The location of enabled plugins can be found by checking the file path in about:plugins (see the linked article for details).
 Alternately, use your operating system's search feature to find the file.

 Download manager plugins are known to cause problems downloading or saving files, if the application is later uninstalled or otherwise stops working, if the associated plugins are still in place.
 Such plugins include: